 A highly challenging walk:

-A favoured walk by those who stay in an exclusive use Scottish castle is the 147-mile John O’Groats Trail.
+A favoured walk by those who visit our exclusive use venue in Scotland is the 147-mile John O’Groats Trail.
 It conveniently starts at Inverness, home to Aldourie Castle, and ends at the pretty civil parish of Alness.
 This stunning but serious coastal walk is set in two stages and features a mix of shorelines, cliff tops and back lanes as well as the hallmark highland footpaths.

 An easy walk: